 No, this post is not an endorsement of a processed gluten-free cereal.
-I do not plan to have such reviews at GFE.
-As I’ve said before, there are very few GF specialty items that I personally purchase.
+I do not plan to have such reviews at gfe.
+As I’ve said before, there are very few gluten-free specialty items that I personally purchase.
 I like to keep my diet and my buying simple … for a variety of reasons (some of which I’ve already shared and more that I will be sure to talk about at a later date).

 When I got up this morning, it was sleeting.
 Then it started snowing.
 I knew I would take my time heading into work … waiting to see if the weather would get better or worse, and perhaps ultimately deciding not to go in at all.
 I had just gotten a large bag of pecans on my latest visit to the grocery store.
 (Pecans, walnuts, almonds, cashews, and sunflower seeds are staples in our house.)

 Today I started with pecan halves, added the banana that I had sliced, and topped it all with just a little bit of brown sugar.
-Yes, it looks like I added a lot of brown sugar (LOL), but that’s just because I had to darken the photo to make it presentable.
+Yes, it looks like I added a lot of brown sugar (LOL) in this (now old) photo below, but that’s just because I had to darken the photo to make it presentable.
 It’s not one of my best photos.
 I could have kept taking photos trying to get a better shot, but I really wanted to eat the cereal!!
 (By the way, the bowl looks very large, too, in the shot, but it’s a small bowl.
 LOL)

 Could that be any simpler?
-If you’ve always been a fan of boxed nut cereals (GF or not), give this a try.
+If you’ve always been a fan of boxed nut cereals (gluten free or not), give this a try.
 I promise you that you really won’t miss the grains.
 It’s very satisfying.
 And, this method for breakfast adapts so well when staying at a friend’s house, camping, or the like.
 What do you think?
 Will you try this version of nut cereal?
 Do you do anything equally simple for breakfast that you’d like to share?
 Sometimes we dismiss simple ideas as not worthy of sharing, but usually those are the best ones to tell others about!

 FYI—By the time I finished eating my breakfast, weather conditions had worsened and the road that I use to travel to work was actually closed.
 Can you say SNOW DAY!!!
 Life is good.
 It’s still snowing … I love snow.